SuitestAutomation/suitest-js-api/README.md

 Suitest currently supports the following types of devices:

 - TV's and set-top boxes equipped with an infrared port.
-This includes most of the currently available Smart TV's like Samsung, LG, Hisense, Philips, Panasonic, Sony, Vizio etc.
+This includes most of the currently available Smart TV's like Samsung, LG, Hisense, Philips, Panasonic, Sky, Sony, Vizio etc.
 - TV's, set-top boxes and mobile devices running Android (including FireTV)
 - Microsoft Xbox One, Xbox Series S and X and Sony PlayStation 4 / 5 consoles